waiholiu/actions-tf-demo/readme.md

 # step 5 - show a plan before applying
-- add in the PR workflow
+- add in a manual step
 -